 From a human physiology standpoint, the entire calorie story collapses like a house of cards.
 The body does not measure calories because it has no calorie sensors.
 The body does not respond to ‘calories’.
 There are no calorie receptors on cell surfaces.
 It has no ability to know how many calories you are or are not eating.
 If your body doesn’t count calories, why should you?
 Calories is purely a unit of energy borrowed from physics.
 The field of obesity medicine, desperate for some simple measure of food energy, completely ignored human physiology and turned to physics instead.

 So, we got the saying ‘A calorie is a calorie’.
 But that’s not a question I can recall anybody ever asking.
-Instead, the question is ‘Are all calories of food energy equally fattening?’, to which the answer is an emphatic no. One hundred calories of kale salad is not as equally fattening as one hundred calories of candy.
-One hundred calories of beans is not equally as fattening as one hundred calories of white bread and jam.
-But for the last 50 years, we pretended they were equally fattening.
+Instead, the question is ‘Do all calories of food energy equally lead to weight gain?’, to which the answer is an emphatic no. One hundred calories of kale salad do not have the same effect as one hundred calories of candy.
+One hundred calories of beans is not equalbto one hundred calories of white bread and jam.
+But for the last 50 years, we pretended they equally led to obesity

 And so I started from the beginning.
 Unraveling the rotten tapestry of the Calories model to answer that all-important question of the underlying causes of weight gain was the reason I wrote The Obesity Code.
 Since then, in my Intensive Dietary Management program (www.IDMprogram.com) has treated thousands of patients over the last 5 years.
 I’ve wondered sometimes about why such a simple concept about using free dietary measures like fasting to treat dietary diseases runs into such obstacles.
 We can change that.
 We can reverse the obesity and diabetes epidemic.